PolicyDesk · NDIS policy templates

 The economics

-A consultant-written NDIS policy pack typically costs $500–$2,000 for the twelve documents.
-Aura OS Pro at $49/month delivers the same documents — written, cited, branded, drift-tracked — for less than the cost of a single billable hour of consultant time.
+A consultant-written NDIS policy pack typically costs $500–$2,000 for the full set of 35 documents.
+In Aura OS the same documents — written, cited, branded, drift-tracked — are free for your first two participants, then part of a single simple plan as you grow.
+No separate line item for policies, and no per-document fee.

-The maths stays favourable over time because Aura OS isn't only the policy templates — Pro covers the entire compliance machine: incident workflow, restrictive-practices register, audit-evidence engine, MAR, supervision tracking, all twelve policies, branded plan-manager invoices and the PACE CSV export.
+The maths stays favourable because Aura OS isn't only the policy templates — the plan covers the entire compliance machine: incident workflow, restrictive-practices register, audit-evidence engine, MAR, supervision tracking, all 35 policies, branded plan-manager invoices and the PACE CSV export.

-Operators who weigh "I just need policies once" against "I need a compliance system on an ongoing basis" tend to find the consultant pack attractive in year one and the Aura OS Pro subscription attractive in year two.
+Operators who weigh "I just need policies once" against "I need a compliance system on an ongoing basis" tend to find the consultant pack attractive in year one and Aura OS attractive in year two.
 The policies themselves drift with regulatory change; a one-shot consultant pack ages, while the in-app templates get updated as Practice Standards do.
-Full pricing detail and the seven-day money-back guarantee.
+Full pricing detail, and free data migration whenever you switch.

 NDIS providers can in principle write hundreds of policies.
-The Commission's audit conversation focuses on a smaller set — the ones that actually show up in audit findings.
-The twelve in Aura OS are the policies that get referenced in Practice Standards engagement reports, with one extra criterion: each is also actionable inside the day-to-day operating system, not just a document in a folder.
+The Commission's audit conversation focuses on a defined set — the 35 that actually show up in audit findings, with one extra criterion across all of them: each is also actionable inside the day-to-day operating system, not just a document in a folder.
+The 35 span the 22 outcomes of the 2025 Core Module, eight supplementary policies and a Child Protection / Child Safe Standards policy; seven of them are SIL Blockers an auditor won't waive on a SIL audit.

 Drift tracking